 - A summary of progress so far: what you have been done, what you still need to do, and any obstacles or concerns that might prevent your project from coming to fruition.

 The paper should be 8 pages long, in ACL submission format.
 Here are the LaTeX and Word templates for the current ACL style.
-Please email the paper as a PDF file to .
+Please submit the paper via the course's Canvas site.

 - Research papers: These are papers where you attempted some new research idea.
 This doesn't have to be publishable research; it's totally great to do a replication of a result you read about.
 Such papers should contain clear sections describing (i) the problem you are addressing; (ii) your hypothesis or proposed solution (and if you are implementing someone else's solution, where you got the idea from); (iii) alternative solutions, or at least a baseline that you are comparing your solution to; (iv) your methodology; (v) your evaluation; and (vi) some discussion of what your results imply for your hypothesis/problem.